 - Connected Equipment

 A diesel power generator’s performance can be severely impacted by the environment in which it is operated.
-As the ambient temperature, altitude and humidity increase, the available power of any engine is reduced.
+As the surrounding temperature, altitude and humidity increase, the available power of any engine is reduced.
 This in turn reduces the output of the generator.
-Increased ambient air over 104 degrees F will also reduce the power capabilities of the AC generator itself.
+Increased air temperature over 104 degrees F will also reduce the power capabilities of the AC generator itself.
 For most applications, moving to the next larger diesel power generator size will insure that ample power is available for all conditions – but this is not always the case.

 Proper cooling and exhaust air flows are the most critical consideration in the physical installation.
-Inadequate air flow is the most common cause of poor diesel power generator performance and in some circumstances, it can actually lead to complete generator failure.
+Inadequate air flow is the most common cause of poor diesel power generator performance and in some circumstances, it can lead to complete generator failure.
 Uninformed users often make the mistake of inadvertently restricting the amount of air flow into and out of the generator housing in an effort to limit noise.
 In the process, they end up limiting the performance and capability of the unit.
 It is very important that the heat from the AC generator and the engine cooling system is removed, and must not be allowed to re-circulate back into the enclosure.

 Connected Equipment (Loads)

+Once considering environmental conditions and air flow, you should examine the loads connected to the generator.
 Examples of typical loads include air conditioning units, refrigerators, lights, battery charges/inverters, audio/video equipment and heaters.
 Simply adding together all the current ratings from the nameplate of each load is not enough to correctly size the generator.
 For example, the motor and compressor “starting” current on an air conditioning unit will be much higher that the “run” current.
 If the “run” current is the only thing considered, the diesel power generator selected may be too small to handle the load.
 Complex engineering calculations are required to determine the total electrical and mechanical demand that will be required so that all the connected equipment will operate as expected.

 Selecting the proper diesel power generator can be a complex process.
 At EPS, we want you to have the best generator for your needs and we strive to make it easy for you.
 Our generator specialists are available to help you properly size a unit for your application.
 For help, simply contact us or call 1-800-374-7522.